ychua9/datasciencecoursera/Getting_and_Cleaning _Data/CodeBook.md

 - Average of each of these above variables for each activity and each subject

-All the variable names of the average of these variables are suffixed by "-Ave".
+All the variable names of the average of these variables are suffixed by "-Ave", from which they were derived.